What Do I Want for My Birthday?

 Utilizing the above tips, you should never find yourself asking “what do I want for my birthday” as you will already be prepared with your wish list.

-You’ll most likely not get everything on your list, and receive some things that we not even on there, but that’s okay, too!
-It’ll save some things for other occasions such as Christmas.
+You likely won't get everything on your list, and you may receive some things that were not even on there, but that’s okay, too!
+You'll be left over with ideas for other occasions such as Christmas.

-So, when you are faced with the question ‘what do you want for your birthday?’ you’ll have a better response, and a less awkward conversation.
+When you are faced with the question "what do you want for your birthday?"
+I hope you'll have a better response and a less awkward conversation after reading this article.